taocpp/config/README.md

 port = 27960
 maps = [ "ztn" "dm13" "t9" ]  // Add dm6 or t4?
 ```

+Semantic features like deleting and referencing values, or including files and reading environment variables, usually only make sense with larger, non-trivial real-world examples.

 Parsing a config file generally entails nothing more than calling the appropriate `parse_file()` function with the filename.